 While it might just solve your temporary power problem you could be asking for a completely different set of headaches if the charging cable you’re connecting to is compromised in an effort to access your data or damage your handset.

 It’s an attack known as “juice jacking”, using the data connectors in most USB cables to modify or copy files from a connected device without the user realising it.
+If you’re frequently using unknown chargers or cables, a data blocking device could be a good buy.

 How does a power cable take my data?